mwlmjx/mjx.github.io/README.md

-# tyleransom.github.io
+# mjx.github.io
-Repository for Tyler Ransom's academic research website.
+This is for use of a academic website